Running Route Mapping Tools

 compiled by Marty Mazur

-The NVRC Running Route Maps pages have quite a few nice local routes all traced out on topographic maps.
+The NVRC Running Route Maps pages have quite a few nice local routes all traced out on topographic, street, or satellite maps.
 These maps come with annotation, calculated distances and elevation profiles, and route alternatives.
-The maps were generated using DeLorme 3-D Topo Quads 2.0, and augmented using Microsoft PowerPoint drawing tools.
-Mapmeister Marty Mazur adds several new routes a year to the growing library, and has backlogged requests for more routes.
+Some of the older maps were painstakingly generated using DeLorme 3-D Topo Quads 2.0, and augmented using Microsoft PowerPoint drawing tools.
+Online tools have become much more versatile in recent years and many of the newer routes have been added using one of the tools discussed below.

 Thanks to Greg Fredericks, John Sheakoski, and Morgan Wasikonis for the tips regarding these valuable online tools.